chrysle28/binf6110_assignment01/README.md

 Fig. 2: Icarus output of the assembly (top track) aligned against the reference (bottom track). **A)** Size comparison of the assembled genome against the reference, with the chromosome contigs highlighted in red, and the plasmid contig in grey **B)** Alignment of assembly contigs against the reference, with misassemblies marked by grey spheres.
 The top track displays overlaps between the assembled contigs.

 The dot plot of the assembly (Fig. 3) displays 3 diagonal and colinear segments, which each correspond to one contig aligning to the reference genome.
 None of the segments slope downwards, indicating that there were no large inversions and that the contigs are in the same orientation.
 The small fragments at the bottom left likely represent the repeat regions.
 The Circos plot (Fig. 4) displays all 3 contigs and their links to respective regions in the reference.
-Contigs 1 and 2  consistently map to NC_003197.2 (the reference chromosome) while contig 4 maps fairly well to NC_003277.2 (the reference plasmid).
+Contigs 1 and 2 consistently map to NC_003197.2 (the reference chromosome) while contig 4 shows only sparse links to NC_003277.2 (the reference plasmid).

 <img width="2000" height="2000" alt="dotplot" src="https://github.com/user-attachments/assets/40166f74-44d0-46a9-b875-915bcc30ede7" />